-The password manager will keep track of all your user name and password while improving security.
+The password manager will keep track of all your user names and password while improving security.
 It will save a lot of your time by automatically filling the username and password.
 It will also synchronize your password into different devices means you will be only logged in from your registered device.

 6. Opt for biometric

 Biometric is getting popular all over the world because of its high security and fast use.
 Many smartphones now have fingerprint option for better security measures.
 Even mobile users these days prefer to login through fingerprint than typing long passwords.
 It’s faster, less time consuming and boost productivity at the time of logging into any important work document.
-Moreover, it provides high security because it gets really hard for any hacker to copy fingerprint and hack the personal information.
+Moreover, it provides high security because it gets really hard for any hacker to copy fingerprints and hack personal information.

-“Prevention is better than cure” is a popular saying, not only this applies in medical but also in the IT world.
+“Prevention is better than cure” is a popular saying, not only this apply in medical but also in the IT world.
 Hackers are getting smart day by day.
 With the new technologies coming up every day, hackers have discovered new ways of stealing data and personal information.
-To save yourself from data breach, you should use the above different methods and protect your data.
+To save yourself from a data breach, you should use the above different methods and protect your data.
 It’s never too late to upgrade your security so hurry up now!